2026 Annual Seminar Schedule at a Glance

 Presented by Rosalind Wong, PharmD

-Optimizing Medication Therapy by Recognizing Prescribing Cascades
+Optimizing Medication Therapy: Identifying and Assessing Prescribing Cascades

-Presented by Trang Fulltran
+Presented by Trang Tran

 Presented by Annie Saefong

-Impact of a Pharmacist-managed Concierge Service on 340B Utilization, Apothecary Prescriptions and Hospital Admission Rates: a Quality Improvement Pilot Study
+Pharmacy Concierge Service on 340B Utilization, Apothecary Prescriptions and Hospital Admission Rates: a Quality Improvement Pilot Study

 Presented by Zack McCall